Living with Hearing loss

 Two people talking face to face

 Ask the speaker to talk to you face-on, clearly and slowly, and articulate well.
-Ask them to pronounce consonants clearly and avoid shouting as it is unnecessary and can give off the impression they are angry.
+Ask them to pronounce words clearly and avoid shouting as it is unnecessary and can give off the impression they are angry.
 It is not a question of speaking louder, just more clearly.

 A person who asks another person to repeat what he or she has said